 The

-so called White Sea is located on the northern coast of Russia.
+so called White Sea is located on the north eastern coast of

-The fossils of the area are currently undergoing intensive research,
+Russia.
+The fossils of the area are currently undergoing intensive

-and some consider the site the richest source of Vendian (or
+research, and some consider the site the richest source of Vendian

 The